- ←

 Read moreChick-fil-A’s popular Frosted Lemonade is a delicious, blended combination of lemonade and the chain’s trademarked Icedream soft serve product.
 Just like Dairy Queen’s famous soft serve, Icedream looks and tastes like ice cream, but it contains considerably less butterfat since it’s made with milk, rather than cream.

-For my Chick-fil-A Frosted Lemonade recipe though, cream-less ice cream is not a necessity.
+For my Chick-fil-A Frosted Lemonade copycat recipe, cream-less ice cream is not a necessity.
 Regular ice cream works just fine here, although light ice cream, which is usually made with a milk base (Blue Bell Vanilla Light Ice Cream is one example), also makes a great clone.

-Give yourself a little time for the fresh lemonade to chill in your freezer before adding it to your blender with the other ingredients.
+Give the fresh lemonade you make here a little time to chill in your freezer before adding it to your blender with the other ingredients.
 In a matter of seconds, when all the ice is crushed, you’ll have two frosty 16-ounce drinks that taste just like the real deal, but at a mere fraction of the cost.

 Try more of my Chick-fil-A copycat recipes like their famous chicken sandwich here.